makeworld-the-better-one/fmrl/spec.md

 ### Set Status Field(s)

 This request sets one or more fields of the status.
-It is a PUT request.
+It is a PATCH request.
 The body of the request is a JSON document of the same schema as the status.
 The server MUST replace any fields of the user's status with the fields included in the request body.
 Any fields not included in the request body MUST remain the same.
 Any fields in the request body that the server doesn't recognize MUST be ignored, instead of being set in the JSON.

 An empty JSON document like `{}` is valid, but of course will do nothing.
 An empty body is not valid, and servers MUST return an error, like status code 400.